 Will it work for multiple stages of childhood?

-As long as you opt for either the car seat adaptor (which is said to work with most infant car seats), the carriage accessory (a bassinet), or the infant insert, this stroller can be used from infancy through toddlerhood.
+As long as you opt for either the car seat adapter (which is said to work with most infant car seats), the bassinet, or the infant seat insert, this stroller can be used from infancy through toddlerhood.

 - Made of high-quality materials, doesn’t feel cheap

 - Can easily flip the seat to face you or to face out

 - Giant storage basket underneath – can fit a giant diaper bag stuffed full of diapers and newborn needs